amchavan/angular-training/unit1L/unit1L.md

 ```

 **NOTE** I initially found the _subscribe_/_subscriber_ naming confusing,
 but it actually makes sense.
+But I still get confused.

 ## Observables and Promises